Saint Mark's Basilica, Heraklion: Portico

-The building sports a portico with a colonnade in its entrance in the western façade, commonly known as Saint Mark's Loggia.
+The building sports a 6.15 m portico with a colonnade in its entrance in the western façade, commonly known as Saint Mark's Loggia.
 The columns used to support five arches, which in turn supported a flat roof.
-The central arch is the largest one, with an opening of 3,83 metres.
-It is wider than those surrounding it by a metre.
-The portico is 6,15 metres long.
+The central arch is the largest one, with an opening of 3.83 m; 1 m wider than those surrounding it.

 Kostas Lassithiotakis notes that medieval Italian churches rarely sported porticos and based on the Renaissance style of Saint Mark's portico, it cannot be dated to the original construction of the church, but rather it was added much later.
 The loggia was used by merchants who sold grain on counters.
 During the Ottoman period the flat roof was removed and a pitched roof was added, which rested directly on the columns.
 Of the original columns, only three survive, with their capitals dating to around the fourteenth century.

 During the renovation works of the former church there were attempts for the portico to be restored to its original form.
 A reinforced concrete slab was used for the roof, which was covered internally with wooden beams which form rectangular panels.
 Renaissance-style reliefs were placed on the cornice and the arches.